Focus and Scope

 Launched in August 2019, the Humanitarian Leader provides a platform for non-peer-reviewed research to promote discussion and dialogue in the sector.

-Papers are published online 10 times a year, with an annual print and online edition published in December.
+Papers are published online up to 10 times a year, with an annual print and online edition published in December.